jokva/talks/rediscovering-fire/source/allocation.rst

 python (assuming option 2), but that might introduce a significant overhead, or place a potential extra burden on clients.

-Both of these solutions means that a *substantial* amount of code has to be written to leverage the C core, and the resulting in a less ergonomic Python library.
+Both of these solutions mean that a *substantial* amount of code has to be written to leverage the C core, and solutions that make the final Python library worse.

 Allocate-and-return
 -------------------
-segyio reads chunks seismic data, *traces*, from a file.
+segyio reads chunks of seismic data, *traces*, from a file.
 The very first prototype of segyio (that part never made it to the published repository) looked something like this: